e-vinci/web3-2025/src/data/post/course-lessons/lesson-5-graphql.md

 ```

-5. Declare a new type for Expense and map it to Expense objects received from Prisma
+3. Declare a new type for Expense and map it to Expense objects received from Figma

 ```ts
     const ExpenseRef = builder.prismaObject('Expense', {